-When planning your visit to San Diego and looking for unique and memorable things to do, consider our running tour in Balboa Park.
+When planning your visit and looking for best places to run in San Diego, consider our running tour in Balboa Park.

-We run a 3.3-mile course at an easy pace, weaving through El Prado, its many gardens, museums, along the Zoo, and certain points of interest mentioned below.
+We run a 3.1-mile course (5K) at an easy pace, weaving through El Prado, gardens, museums, by the San Diego Zoo, and certain points of interest mentioned below.

-We stop about 7-10 times during the run to discover those hidden gems, take photos, and learn about Balboa Park's history and culture.
+We stop during the run to discover hidden gems, take photos, and learn about Balboa Park's history and culture.

-IMPORTANT: This tour is not for walkers.
+IMPORTANT: This Balboa Park tour is not for walkers.
 Please do not bring dogs, or strollers.
 There is no bag check.
 Please store your belongings in your car, or bring a light-weight running backpack.

-Cool Facts & Hidden Gems Encountered on Running Tour
+Cool Facts & Hidden Gems - Balboa Park Tour

-One of the top-of-the-list things to do in San Diego is to visit Balboa Park - the largest urban cultural park in the United States.
+One of the top things to do in San Diego is to visit Balboa Park - the largest urban cultural park in the United States.

-Balboa Park is always bustling with tourists and locals alike.
-With 16 museums, 17 gardens, and dozens of other indoor and outdoor attractions, there are so many cool things to see and do, as well as a few hidden gems that only locals and experienced tour guides would know.
+Balboa Park is often bustling with tourists and locals.
+With 16 museums, 17 gardens, and dozens of other indoor and outdoor attractions, there are many cool things to see and do, as well as a few hidden gems that only locals and experienced tour guides would know.

-Here is a few hidden gems and little-known facts about Balboa Park that we cover in our running tour.
+Here are a few hidden gems that we cover during the tour.

 1. At 1200 acres, Balboa Park is home to three major canyon systems: the Cabrillo Canyon on the west, the Palm Canyon in the middle, and the Florida Canyon on the eastern side.
 All three canyons cut deep gashes through the park, and if it wasn't for the Cabrillo Bridge, we would have to climb up a steep hill to see all the museums.
 The Palm Canyon is a tropical oasis home to over 450 palms (58 different species).

-2. Moreton Bay Fig may be the largest Ficus tree in the park and in San Diego, and second largest tree of its kind in California, but the most rare and unique tree in Balboa Park is a Kauri pine (very well-hidden from direct view yet right in the midst of all the action).
-This Kauri pine was planted here sometime around 1920, allegedly by Kate Sessions (the grandmother of Balboa Park trees); and is expected to live 2,500 years, as Kauri pines are known to be one of the oldest-living trees in the world.
+2. Moreton Bay Fig may be the largest Ficus tree in San Diego, and the second largest tree of its kind in California, but the most rare and unique tree in Balboa Park is a Kauri pine (well-hidden from direct view yet right in the midst of all the action).
+This Kauri pine was planted here sometime around 1920, allegedly by Kate Sessions (the grandmother of Balboa Park Trees); and is expected to live 2,500 years as Kauri pines are known to be some of the oldest-living trees in the world.

 3. Most of the buildings in Balboa Park (like the most-photographed California Tower) were built in 1915 for the Panama-California Exposition to commemorate the opening of the Panama Canal.
 However, most people pay no heed to the entrance archway which actually declares when and why it was built: in Latin "Mare Pacificum 1915 Mare Atlanticum."

 4. The Botanical garden building (also built in 1915) houses over 2100 permanent plants including many rare plants.
-However, one of the most impressive features of its design is that it is the only botanical building of its kind as it contains no glass windows or cover - instead its roof is made of 12 miles of wooden lath.
+However, one of the most impressive features of its design is that it is the only botanical building of its kind as it contains no glass windows or covers - instead its sides and roof are made entirely of 12 miles of wooden lath!